-Separation is about getting closure for a part of our lives that is over, before moving on.
-It is about accepting that the past cannot be regained and turning to face the future.
-It is about letting go of the way the world used to be and turning to embrace the new possibilities that are emerging.
+Separation is about getting closure for a part of our lives that is over.
+It is about accepting that the past cannot be regained, letting go of the way the world used to be, and turning to embrace the new possibilities that are emerging.

-Failure to achieve this separation is what caused Kodak to fail.
-In 1975 the company invented the digital camera.
-But it was unable to let go of its emotional identity as a chemical photographer.
-It had pole position for the digital age but it left a space for others to fill.
+Failure to achieve this separation is what led to the bankruptcy of Kodak.
+In 1975 the company invented the digital camera but it was unable to let go of its emotional identity as a chemical photographer.
+It had pole position for the digital age but left the space for others to fill.

-Emotional attachment to the old ways of doing things also explains why Howard Schultz found it impossible to convince his employers to stop selling coffee beans and equipment and instead start selling drinks.
-So he left, set up his own company, and bought the business from them, forming the global giant Starbucks that we know today and triggering a string of imitators.
+Emotional attachment to the old ways of doing things also explains why Howard Schultz found it impossible to convince his then employers to stop selling coffee beans and start selling drinks.
+So he left, set up his own company, and bought their business from them, then turned it into the global giant Starbucks that we know today.

 Letting go of an old identity is key to forming a new one.

-To achieve this letting go it is important to recognise the good things that the past has brought you: it has taught you what matters and it has brought you skills and resources you will need in the future.
+To achieve this, recognise the good things that the past has brought you: the resources it has brought and the lessons it has taught.

 Adapted from Inner Leadership.